 She serves on several boards and advisory boards, including the Borani Foundation and the National Alliance of Women’s Organizations.
 She is an Honorary Research Fellow at Roehampton University and its Crucible Centre for Human Rights Research.

-Maryam Pasha: Network and Innovation Manager at the Migrants’ Rights Network.
+Maryam Pasha is the Network and Innovation Manager at the Migrants’ Rights Network.
 Maryam engages in training and advocacy with overworked, understaffed NGOs, helping them make their voices heard more effectively.
 She is a founder of Young Professionals in Human Rights and a member of United4Iran-London.

 Maryam is also the coordinator of the TedX East End conference: Society without Borders.